SciML/DiffEqDocs.jl/docs/src/analysis/parameterized_functions.md

 And now `pf` can be used in the differential equation solvers and the ecosystem functionality which requires explicit parameters (parameter estimation, etc.).

-Note that the not inplace version works the same:
+Note that the not in-place version works the same:

 ```julia
 pf_func2 = function (t,u,p)